MarcoTz/configs/README.md

 * nodepend.sh lists all the installed packages that nothing depends on or removes orphans
 * removeSpaces.sh removes all spaces in files in folder and subfolders, replacing them with _
 * restartFRITZwifi.sh restarts my home wifi, because my router is broken
+* rsync-backup.sh backups home folder to external hard drive(mount point specified in file)

 ###configs:

 * bashrc
 * vimrc
 * Xresources
-* flake8 config for flake8

 all of those are linked to the right places with installConfs.sh

-###cron

-* rsync-backup.sh daily backup of my home folders
-* crontab.cron the crontab, current crontab always gets saved here

 also installed with installConfs.sh

 ###setupScripts

 * installConfs.sh links the configs above in the right directories
-* vimplugins.sh installs all the vimplugins i use
+* vimplugins.sh installs all the vimplugins I use

-those are: base16, syntastic, nerdtree and pathogen
+which are: base16 ,nerdtree and pathogen

-####arch

-* installPacaur.sh installs pacaur
-* importantstuff.sh installs the most important packages(and some not so important ones), not complete

-###alarm
+###stuff
-* alarm.sh an alarm script
+* alarm.sh an alarm script, needs alarm.mp3 in the same folder
+* brainfuck.c a brainfuck interpreter in C
+* caesar.h encodes or decodes text in ceasar cipher
+* snek.cpp snake in the terminal in c++

 ##other repos I used: